 If you want to get to know your professors personally, have discussion-based classes and enjoy community-based learning, then Albion is the place for you!

 Albion students strive for excellence and while we base admission primarily on academic performance, we are eager to learn about your other passions and areas of interest.
 In addition to your application, as an international student, you’ll need to submit:

 Academic Records must be official and sent directly by a school counselor, university academic records office or EducationUSA Advisor.
 Certified translations and original language documents are required if the originals are not in English.
 Find out more about submitting academic records.

 International Transcript Evaluation

-As part of your application process, you must order an evaluation of your international education from a company on this list.
+As part of your application process, we require an evaluation of your international education from a company on this list.
 We recommend either Educational Credential Evaluators (ECE) or International Education Evaluations, Inc. (IEE) as two excellent options.

 Official test results from the SAT, ACT, TOEFL or IELTS.
 Test results should either be sent directly to us from the testing agency or be certified and sent to us by a school counselor, university official or EducationUSA officer:

 - SAT and TOEFL – institutional code 1007